 Our Analysis and Test Results

-This cordless vacuum did earn some extra points for a solid battery life, improving a bit on its predecessors.
-The V11 lasted for about 12.5 minutes on its boost setting on the short-pile carpet and took about 3.75 hours to completely recharge when the battery was totally depleted.
+The V11 Animal is about average weight, tipping the scale just shy of 7 pounds.
+It's cordless and provides solid battery life, improving a bit on its predecessors.
+The V11 lasted for about 12.5 minutes on its boost setting and short-pile carpet and took about 3.75 hours to recharge completely once the battery was depleted.

-Unfortunately, this vacuum is not balanced to stand on its own, so it either needs to be propped against or you need to use the included wall mount to store it.
+Unfortunately, this vacuum is not balanced to stand on its own, so it either needs to be propped against something, or you need to use the included wall mount to store it.

 Hard Surface Cleaning

-It finished out this test with a great showing in our final test: cleaning up oats.
-It didn't fling any to the side, like with the rice, and got the vast majority on the first pass.
-It doesn't do the best at cleaning them up in reverse but only left trace amounts behind.
+The V11 did an excellent job with pet hair, collecting all of it without issue, and did quite well when sucking up Cheerios as well.
+It got all of the cereal on the first go, but it only has enough clearance to pick them up between the notches on the brush head.
+From there, the V11 finished out this test with a great showing in our final test: cleaning up oats.
+It didn't fling any to the side and got the vast majority on the first pass.
+It doesn't do the best at cleaning them up in reverse but still only left trace amounts behind.

 Ease of Use

-This vacuum did exceptionally well at cleaning up the flour from the low-pile carpet, delivering one of the best performances we have seen to date.
-It gets over 90% of the flour in normal mode.
-If you increase the power with Boost mode, then the V11 leaves practically no flour behind at all.
+Our fourth and final metric assessed the carpet cleaning performance of each product.
+We used the same sample messes as our hard floor metric, this time spreading them out on both flat and fluffy carpet.
+The V11 did exceptionally well at cleaning up flour from low-pile carpet, delivering one of the best performances we have seen to date.
+It removed over 90% of the flour in normal mode.
+When we increased the power to Boost mode, this powerhouse left practically no flour behind at all.